Vryburg history

 No less useful than Lady Sarah Isabella's description of Vryburg, she recounts that the night before she arrived there, she was “kindly entertained for the night by the proprietors [of a roadside store], a respectable Jewish couple.”
 Presumably, it was Pudimoe.

 Jews had a long presence in Pudimoe.
 As early as 1891 a W. Golstruter obtained permission from Chief Molala to open a retail store at the Pudimoe siding.
 He curried on business without authority for 8 years and then sold the rights, with the consent of the Chief, to Messrs Cohen Brothers.
 Based on archival material in the Cape Town National Archives (LND, Vol: 1/845, Ref: L15241) the building was destroyed during the war (presumably the Boer War) and rebuilt and let to Lewis Rosenthal.
 Several applications for this site were rejected: one by a Mr. Gould (in partnership with a Clarkson) who took occupation in 1903 and applied in 1902 and one by Lewis Rosenthal (1904).
-We also have reference in 1910 to a J Solomon who served as Justice of the Peace and then the Falowitz family followed by the Wolperts.
+We also have reference in 1910 to a J Solomon who served as Justice of the Peace and then the Falowitz family (they came from Christiana), followed by the Wolperts.

 After her release from her Boer captors, Lady Sarah spent six weeks at Maribogo with the Sonnenberg's.